emma-33/holbertonschool-low_level_programming/variables_if_else_while/README.md

 Script 2 : prints the alphabet in lowercase followed by a new line Script 3 : prints the alphabet in lowercase and in uppercase followed by a new line Script 4 : prints the alphabet without e and q
+Script 5 : prints all single digit numbers of base 10 starting from 0, followed by a new line